JiaeK/Outreachy-internship-for-OCaml/README.md

 ### 📣 General info
 - Project’s name: Building a monitoring and analytics dashboard for ocaml.org
-- Purpose: Provided the visibility on the server performance of metrics, statistics, analytics, and logs to its site users
+- Purpose: Provided the visibility on the server performance of metrics, statistics, and analytics to its site users

 - Mentor: Thibaut Mattio (@tmattio)